 Here are some Comenity Bank credit cards that are easy to get:

 Petland Credit Card.
 Requires fair credit.
-No annual fee.
-1 point per $1 spent, up to 2,000 points per month.
-100 points for a $5 rewards certificate.
+Annual fee: $0.
+1 point per $1 spent, up to 2,000 points per billing cycle .
 Exclusive discounts and promotional financing.

-As you can see, none of these cards charge an annual fee, and all of them provide nice perks at their respective retailers.
+As you can see, these cards charge $0 annual fees, and all of them provide nice perks at their respective retailers.
 Comenity Bank also has quite a few store cards that require good credit for approval.
 They include cards tied to Orbitz, Williams Sonoma, Loft and Westgate Resorts.
 But if your score is below 700, it’s best to just stick with the cards for fair credit.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.